atlassian-archive/dataschool/dataschool/_chapters/data-governance/extract-and-loading-a-lake.md

 ### Incremental Extraction

 The preferred alternative is to do incremental extractions.
 This is more challenging since you need to check for new or updated rows and account for changing schemas.
 However, it is typically preferred because much less data being processed and fewer updates will need to be made in the data lake.
-All the cloud ELT vendors support incremental extractions from your sources.
+All cloud ELT vendors support incremental extractions from your sources.

 The main downside to incremental extraction is deletions in a data source.
 It's not easy to detect and implement deletions in the general case.
 ELT providers do not guarantee consistency under deletions in most cases, in some cases it can be done or it is implemented by the source, e.g. data is never deleted but flagged as `is_deleted` instead.